NORTHWESTERN UNDERGRADUATE LAW JOURNAL

 Founded in 2019, the Northwestern Undergraduate Law Journal provides a platform for the submission and discussion of law-related topics for students at Northwestern University.
 We accept undergraduate student submissions of articles that examine and explore topics pertaining to law and the legal field.
 As a journal that fosters scholarly debate, research, and analysis, our mission is to encourage legal and political awareness in the Northwestern community.

-The 2026 High School Essay Contest is Open!
+2026 High School Essay Contest Winners Announced!

 The 2025-2026 Journal is now open to submissions!

-NULJ Applications are Open!
+NULJ Applications are Closed

-Please reach out to NULJ@u.northwestern.edu with questions.
+Please reach out to nulj@u.northwestern.edu with any questions.

 Featured Forum Articles